-Trump Taps Brett Kavanaugh As His Second Supreme Court Pick
+Trump Taps Brett Kavanaugh As His 2nd Supreme Court Pick

 Republicans changed the Senate's rules last year to allow them to confirm a Supreme Court justice with a simple majority vote.

 The president has also been wooing red-state Democrats as a kind of insurance policy.
 One night after Kennedy announced his retirement, Trump met with Democratic Sens.
-Joe Manchin of West Virginia, Joe Donnelly of Indiana and Heidi Heitkamp North Dakota.
+Joe Manchin of West Virginia, Joe Donnelly of Indiana and Heidi Heitkamp of North Dakota.
 All three voted in favor of Neil Gorsuch, Trump's first Supreme Court nominee.
 And all three are running for re-election in November in states Trump won.

 Trump also met with Republican Sens.
 Susan Collins of Maine and Lisa Murkowski of Alaska, who have shown concern in the past about preserving access to abortion rights.